-The natural untouched beauty of the Solomon Islands is breathtaking, but so too is the poverty.
-The Solomon Islands’ per-capita GDP of $600 ranks it one of our most deserving lesser developed neighbours, with more than 75% of its labour force engaged in subsistence and fishing.
+The natural untouched beauty of the South-Pacific Islands is breathtaking, but so too is the poverty.
+Many of these islands have a per-capita GDP of $600 ranking them as some of the poorest countries in the world.
+This makes them very deserving neighbours to the much more wealthy Australia and New Zealand.
+In most of the South Pacific, more than 75% of its labour force is engaged in subsistence farming and fishing.
 The tropical temperatures, with heavy monsoonal rainfall make the islands abundantly rich and fertile for growing fruits and vegetables, while the oceans are teaming with fish.
-Very few in the Solomon Islands go without food.
+Very few in in the South Pacific go without food.

-However medical care is limited in the Solomon Islands, with the remoteness of the Islands making it difficult to deliver adequate care to all.
-The life expectancy in the Solomon Islands due to poor health care delivery is one of the lowest in the developing world.
+However medical care is limited in the South Pacific Islands, with the remoteness of the Islands making it difficult to deliver adequate care to all.
+The life expectancy in the South-Pacific due to poor health care delivery is also one of the lowest in the developing world.

 Is a visa required?